mantidproject/mantid/docs/source/concepts/DirectILL.rst

 Memory management
 -----------------

-Certain instruments with a large number of detectors/pixels may create workspaces which consume a lot of memory.
 When working on memory constrained systems, it is recommended to manually delete the workspaces which are not needed anymore in the reduction script.
 The :ref:`algm-SaveNexus` can be used to save the data to disk.

 Full example
 ============